NyanPham/Writing-a-C-Compiler-Writeup/BOOK_NOTES.md

 			live_registers = get_instruction_annotation(instr) // look up which registers are live immediately after the instruction

 			for l in live_registers:
-				if (instr is Mov) and (l == instr.src): // if inst is a Move, we'll skip over its source during iteration over the live registers so we don't add an edge between its source and destination continue
+				if (instr is Mov) and (l == instr.src): // if inst is a Mov, we'll skip over its source during iteration over the live registers so we don't add an edge between its source and destination continue

 				for u in updated:
 					if (l and u are in interference_graph) and (l != u): // ensure both nodes are already in the interference graph and we don't want to add an edge from a node to itself add_edge(interference_graph, l, u)
 ```

 #### Handling Other Types While Constructing the Graph